joshminot/joshminot.github.io/index.md

 # About me

-My name is Josh Minot and I'm currently a PhD student at the [University of Vermont Complex Systems Center](https://twitter.com/uvmcomplexity) in the [Computational Story Lab](https://twitter.com/compstorylab).
+I'm currently a PhD student at the [University of Vermont Complex Systems Center](https://twitter.com/uvmcomplexity) in the [Computational Story Lab](https://twitter.com/compstorylab).
 I'm broadly interested in the narrative capacities of social movements, data privacy, and interpretable ML.